-- Competition policy essentials
+Competition policy essentials

+Japan's experience

-- Relation between investment and competition policy
+Relation between investment and competition policy

+International case study

-- Takeaways
+Takeaways

-- ☐ Or.
-Koki Arai is Professor of Economics at Shumei University, Japan - Before working in his current position, he was Strategist for Economics, General Affairs Division, Economic Affairs Bureau, Japan Fair Trade Commission (JFTC), Japan; and Deputy Director-General, Competition Policy Research Center - He was also in charge of Economic Research Office as a director, for merger and acquisition (M&A) issues in the M&A division of JFTC as the senior examiner, and in the International Affairs Office for the International Competition Network issues as senior policy planner - Prior to joining JFTC, he was an associate professor of economics at the Institute of Social and Economic Research of Osaka University
+- CR Dr. Koki Arai is Professor of Economics at Shumei University, Japan - Before working in his current position, he was Strategist for Economics, General Affairs Division, Economic Affairs Bureau, Japan Fair Trade Commission (JFTC), Japan; and Deputy Director-General, Competition Policy Research Center - He was also in charge of Economic Research Office as a director, for merger and acquisition (M&A) issues in the M&A division of JFTC as the senior examiner, and in the International Affairs Office for the International Competition Network issues as senior policy planner - Prior to joining JFTC, he was an associate professor of economics at the Institute of Social and Economic Research of Osaka University - A He received his Ph D from Osaka University, and his BA from Waseda University

-- Competition between firms is usually the most effective way of allocating economic resources and achieving consumer and producer welfare - At the same time, there is a balance to be struck; firms must not be over-regulated, but neither must they be completely free to create a monopoly or oligopoly giving them super-competitive profits or a quiet life - Therefore, the role of competition policy is to maintain a balance by using the collaborative economics of industrial organization
+Competition between firms is usually the most effective way of allocating economic resources and achieving consumer and producer welfare

+At the same time, there is a balance to be struck; firms must not be over-regulated, but neither must they be completely free to create a monopoly or oligopoly giving them super-competitive profits or a quiet life Therefore, the role of competition policy is to maintain a balance by using the collaborative economics of industrial organization

-- This presentation analyzes relation investment and competition policy based on the knowledge and experience of Japanese and international antimonopoly law and enforcement in cases such as cartel cases, private monopolization cases, and merger cases - The JFTC implements a competition policy, primarily through the enforcement of the antimonopoly law, which promotes ingenuity and innovation in business by guaranteeing and enhancing fair and free competition, thereby ensuring economic vitality and consumer benefit
+- Note: No - A The JFTC implements a competition policy, primarily through the enforcement of the antimonopoly law, which promotes ingenuity and innovation in business by guaranteeing and enhancing fair and free competition, thereby ensuring economic vitality and consumer benefit

-- Regulation of the Antimonopoly Act
+Regulation of the Antimonopoly Act

-- CS Prohibition of Private Monopolization
+Prohibition of Private Monopolization

-- If any entrepreneurs exclude or control competitors from the market by means of unjust low-price sales, discriminatory prices, etc. or monopolize the market by obstructing business activities of new-comers to the market, such acts are prohibited as "private monopolization"
+If any entrepreneurs exclude or control competitors from the market by means of unjust low-price sales, discriminatory prices, etc. or monopolize the market by obstructing business activities of new-comers to the market, such acts are prohibited as "private monopolization"

-- Prohibition of Cartels
+Prohibition of Cartels

-- If any entrepreneurs consult with each other to jointly determine product prices, sales and production volumes, etc. and restrain competition as the result, such acts are prohibited as "unreasonable restraint of trade"
+If any entrepreneurs consult with each other to jointly determine product prices, sales and production volumes, etc. and restrain competition as the result, such acts are prohibited as "unreasonable restraint of trade"

-- Prohibition of Unfair Trade Practices
+13 Prohibition of Unfair Trade Practices

-- Merger Control
+Merger Control